confluentinc/confluent-kafka-dotnet/README.md

     {
         var config = new Dictionary<string, object> { { "bootstrap.servers", "localhost:9092" } };

-        using (var p = new Producer<Null, string>(config, null, new StringSerializer(Encoding.UTF8)))
+        // A Producer for sending messages with null keys and UTF-8 encoded values. using (var p = new Producer<Null, string>(config, null, new StringSerializer(Encoding.UTF8))) {
-        {
             try